 Tailgating can cause fellow drivers severe injuries and death.
 Assuming the tailgater received a traffic citation for speeding under Vehicle Code Section 21703, the criminal court will decide what the driver’s reasonable following distance would have been prudent based on the surrounding circumstances.
 Civil courts may use the same formula or evidence of the defendant’s criminal conviction to determine liability (See negligence per se below).

 If a tailgater rear-ended your car, a civil or criminal jury would likely find the defendant negligent, grossly negligent, or reckless.
-For a plaintiff to establish tailgating collision negligence, their adept injury lawyer must prove the defendant breached their duty of using reasonable care and their breach of duty was the cause of their injury claim or death action.
+For a plaintiff to establish tailgating collision negligence, their adept injury lawyer must prove the defendant breached their duty of using reasonable care, and their breach of duty was the cause of their injury claim or death action.
 The attentive, caring Los Angeles car accident attorneys at Ehline Law Firm help advise car accident victims wounded in tailgating accidents.
 Our lead counsel will explain their legal options.

-In Los Angeles County, DUI drivers were responsible for causing 2,944 rear-end accidents (5.76%) from 2018-2020.
-Under California Vehicle Code Section 23152, driving or bicycle riding under the influence of alcohol (BAC 0.08+) or drugs is illegal, reckless, and a top hit and run driver motive to flee an accident scene.
+In Los Angeles County, D.U.I. drivers were responsible for causing 2,944 rear-end accidents (5.76%) from 2018-2020.
+Under California Vehicle Code Section 23152, driving or bicycle riding under the influence of alcohol (B.A.C.
+0.08+) or drugs is illegal, reckless, and a top hit-and-run driver motive to flee an accident scene.

 Under California Vehicle Code Section 22107, unsafe turning or moving right or left on a roadway without signaling is unlawful.
 From 2018-2021, improper turning caused 2,175 rear-end collisions, making up 4.26% of countywide rear-end crashes.

 Coming in at the number five of the top six rear-end accident causes in L.A.
 County is making an unsafe lane change.
-Unsafe lane changes were connected with 1,448 Los Angeles rear-end collisions from 2018-2019.
+Dangerous lane changes were connected with 1,448 Los Angeles rear-end collisions from 2018-2019.
 (2.83%).

 Our number six top cause of Los Angeles County rear-end collisions was unsafe starting or backing up under California Vehicle Code Section 22106.
-The law bars drivers from unsafely starting or backing vehicles out from a driveway, parking stall, etc., onto a highway.
+The law bars drivers from unsafely starting or backing vehicles from a driveway, parking stall, etc., onto a highway.
 (Learn more here about unsafe backing-up incidents).

 Children are the biggest losers here, with adults failing to check behind them for that Big Wheel or Scooter Bound toddler.